google-research/multinerf/README.md

 # Manually install rmbrualla's `pycolmap` (don't use pip's!
 It's different)
 git clone https://github.com/rmbrualla/pycolmap.git ./internal/pycolmap
 ```
+You'll probably also need to update your JAX installation to support GPUs or TPUs.

+## Running

+Example scripts for training, evaluating, and rendering can be found in
+`scripts/`.
+You'll need to change the paths to point to wherever the datasets
+are located.
+[Gin](https://github.com/google/gin-config) configuration files
+for our model and some ablations can be found in `configs/`.
+After evaluating on the test set of each scene in one of the datasets, you can
+use `scripts/generate_tables.ipynb` to produce error metrics across all scenes
+in the same format as was used in tables in the paper.

+### OOM errors

+You may need to reduce the batch size (`Config.batch_size`) to avoid out of memory
+errors.
+If you do this, but want to preserve quality, be sure to increase the number
+of training iterations by whatever scale factor you decreased batch size.

 ## Citation
 If you use this software package, please cite whichever constituent paper(s)